frankenperez/openathon-nextjs/labs/lab-01/README.md

 - `_document.js`.
 It is a custom component that Next.js uses to augment the `<html>` and `<body>` tags in the application.

 In the next laboratories, we will use some of their features.

+## 📋 Glossary

+- [JAMstack](https://jamstack.org/), previously stylized as _JAMStack_ (stands for Javascript, API and Markup), is an architecture designed to make the web faster, more secure, and easier to scale.
+The core principles of pre-rendering, and decoupling, enable sites and applications to be delivered with greater confidence and resilience than ever before.
+It has revolutionized the way we think about building for the web by providing a simpler developer experience, better performance, lower cost and greater scalability.

 ## 📖 Resources to learn more